NuGet/Entropy/docs/request-graph.md

 ## Transitive reduction

 Given these lines represent dependencies, many of them can be removed because they are redundant.
-The process of removing these extra edges is a well known process call [transitive reduction](https://en.wikipedia.org/wiki/Transitive_reduction).
+The process of removing these extra edges is a well-known process call [transitive reduction](https://en.wikipedia.org/wiki/Transitive_reduction).
 After this is done, the graph looks much cleaner!

 ![Example request log dependency graph, after merging and transitive reduction](img/2020-05-22-request-graph-reduced.png)